Compiled AI: Deterministic Code Generation for LLM-Based Workflow Automation: Results

 Together, the two task types span the spectrum from fully structured to highly noisy semantic inputs.
 BFCL represents the structured end: inputs are well-typed function signatures with unambiguous correct outputs, making pure deterministic compilation feasible.
 DocILE represents the semantic end: invoice documents vary in layout, language, and field placement, requiring contextual understanding that a regex-based approach cannot provide.
-That compiled AI generalizes across both extremes---achieving competitive accuracy on function-calling and matching Direct LLM on document intelligence---suggests the architecture is not overfit to a single input modality.
+That compiled AI generalizes across both extremes through bounded tool call invocation in the semantic regime, achieving competitive accuracy on function-calling and matching Direct LLM on document intelligence, suggests the architecture is not overfit to a single input modality.
 The Code Factory variant provides a principled path for the semantic end of this spectrum: bounded LLM invocation as compiled code rather than ad-hoc runtime prompting.